 The HAHE specifies the standards for quality assurance in Greek higher education institutions, based on an in-depth analysis of ENQA's principles and guidelines, on international experience, and on the views of higher education institutions and other stakeholders.
 The final version of the standards, once approved by the Authority's Evaluation and Accreditation Council, is communicated to the institutions and other interested parties and published on HAHE's website.
-The standards are reviewed on a regular basis to ensure their relevance and effectiveness and are updated in accordance with the ENQA guidelines, and the trends and developments in higher education.
+The Department of Quality Documentation reviews the standards on a regular basis to ensure their relevance and effectiveness and it updates them in accordance with the ENQA guidelines, and the trends and developments in higher education.